CodrinCrismariu/CEEO_AI_Projects/AI Path Follower/readme.md

 ## Solutions

-Two solutions were developed to achieve the desired behavior.
-Both share the same architecture for data collection and training but differ in the choice of machine learning algorithm and implementation strategies.

-### Solution 1: Neural Network Regression
+### Solution 1: Polynomial Regression

 #### Approach

+The first solution utilized polynomial regression for its simplicity and computational efficiency.
+Polynomial regression smoothed the recorded data and allowed training directly on the LEGO SPIKE Prime hardware without requiring extensive computational resources.

+#### Advantages

+- Significantly faster training and inference compared to neural networks.
+- Produced smoother and more accurate results during path-following tests.
+- Fully compatible with MicroPython, avoiding the need for external libraries.

+### Solution 2: Neural Network Regression

+#### Approach

-The first solution used a neural network based on Multi-Layer Perceptrons (MLPs) with ReLU activation functions.
+The second solution used a neural network based on Multi-Layer Perceptrons (MLPs) with ReLU activation functions.
 This architecture enabled the network to learn complex relationships between time and the recorded data.
 The network’s structure was initially defined as:

 Input: [1] -> [128] -> [128] -> [1]